 All University employed members of staff will continue to be paid as usual during this unprecedented period, whether they are working remotely, absent due to ill-health, self-isolating, caring for dependants, unable to work from home due to the nature of their role, or providing an essential service on campus.
 Staff who are struggling to work at all should discuss this with their line manager.
 Please be assured that you will continue to be paid as usual.

 We will do everything we can to accommodate your situation.
 Please keep in touch with your line manager to discuss your working arrangements and how we can best support you.
 We expect all managers to be supportive of their staff in following this guidance.
 If you have any questions, you can speak to your HR Adviser.

 Get creative with your working pattern

-Current circumstances mean that we all need to work creatively.
-Please speak to your line manager to agree what can be achieved.
-We appreciate that sometimes this will mean you are unlikely to deliver what you would have done if you were at work on one of our campuses
+Current circumstances mean that we all need to make some changes to the way we work.
+Please speak to your line manager to manage and prioritise your workload according to your circumstances and new way of working.
+We appreciate that sometimes this will mean you are unlikely to deliver what you would usually be able to.

-- if you have another adult at home with you, you could consider a joint caring schedule, with one adult working and the other taking on the caring responsibilities, e.g. one person working during the day, and one working in the evening;
+- If you have another adult home with you, you could consider a joint caring schedule, with one adult working and the other taking on the caring responsibilities, e.g. one person working during the day, and one working in the evening;

 - you may want to work a compressed week by working longer hours per day allowing you to take some days off during the week (this may be useful if you are in a position where you can share your caring responsibilities);